 The 3 Pillars of ISOCARP Institute

-ISOCARP Institute supports public and private institutions through a variety of programmes, including the Urban Planning Advisory Teams (UPATs), technical assistance and review, building upon over 55 years of knowledge generation with the International Society of City and Regional Planners.
-New formats, such as City Labs, complement the programme.
-The primary activities are the expansion of the existing UPAT programme within ISOCARP, while simultaneously expanding and redeveloping the range of activities.
-New formats, such as City Labs, complement the programme.
+ISOCARP Institute supports public and private institutions through a variety of programmes, including the Urban Planning Advisory Teams (UPATs), technical assistance and technical review, building upon the over 55 years of knowledge generation inside ISOCARP.
+Technical assistance and review are a central aspect of the practice pillar, delivering scientific review of planning documents or planning system analysis.
+The expansion of the existing UPAT programme with further development and adaptation to the current trends with urban labs, design charrettes and think tank workshops -such as Urban Thinker Campus (UTC) of the World Urban Campaign is another priority.

 Urban Planning Advisory Teams (UPATs)